Azure/azure-sdk-for-python/scripts/check_change_log/README.md

 - [Python 3.6](https://www.python.org/downloads/windows/) or later is required
 - [docker desktop](https://www.docker.com/get-started/)

-# Usage
+# How to use this script
-1.Open your powershell and enter the path of the script.
+1.Use gitbash to create a new branch to work in.

-2.Create a new branch to work in.
+2.Please make sure your docker is running on your computer.

-3.Please make sure your docker is running on your computer.
+3.Open your powershell and enter the path of the script.

-4.Execute it with the following command:
+4.Execute it with the following command in your powershell:
 ```
 python main.py
 ```